project-akri/akri/docs/development.md

 # Development
 This document will walk you through how to set up a local development environment, build Akri component containers, and test Akri using your newly built containers.

+The document includes [naming guidelines](#naming-guidelines) to help as you extend Akri.

 ## Required Tools
 To develop, you'll need: